Dennis Merzel

-Dennis Merzel (born June 3, 1944 in Brooklyn, New York) is an American Zen and spirituality teacher, also known as Genpo Merzel.
+Dennis Merzel (born June 3, 1944, in Brooklyn, New York) is an American Zen and spirituality teacher, also known as Genpo Roshi.

-Biography

 Early life

-Dennis Paul Merzel was born on June 3, 1944 in Brooklyn, New York and was raised and schooled in Long Beach, California.
+Dennis Paul Merzel was born on June 3, 1944, in Brooklyn, New York, and was raised and schooled in Long Beach, California.
 His family was Jewish (his grandfather was a Rabbi), but he was raised as an agnostic by his father and as an atheist by his mother.
 He was a champion swimmer and an all-American water polo player.
 He was a lifeguard and began teaching public school while obtaining a master's degree in educational administration from the University of Southern California.

 Zen Buddhism

 While on a trip in 1971 to the Mojave Desert in California with two friends, Merzel had what he described as an "awakening experience".
 Following this, he left his career as a school teacher for a year to live in the mountains alone in a cabin near San Luis Obispo.
 In 1972 he met the Japanese-born Zen teacher Taizan Maezumi, and moved to Los Angeles to study under him.